 13 August 2019

-White wear… and tear: when it’s time to update your appliances
+White wear… and tear: when to update your appliances

 It finally happened: your old trusty washing machine died.
 It wasn’t a shock, you knew it was coming; the 10 years of service, three breakdowns, and the violent noise it was making whenever it went into a spin cycle, were obvious indicators.
 And now you are fiscally spent, without the ability to buy a new one.

 To make sure you’re not left in the lurch and to help you through your decision-making process while your appliances are still alive, we’ve created a simple guide to identify how often you should replace the major appliances in your home.

 Age is an important factor to consider when replacing your major appliances.
 Although there is no standardised lifespan, any appliance does have a general life expectancy.

 If you’re not one of the lucky few who’s able to buy new, you’ll need to look for the manufacturer’s label to gage the general age.
 For this, find a torch and be prepared to use a little muscle, as you’ll need to look around the appliance.